ryftchen/foo/README.md

   ```

   And the executed log will also be written to `$HOME/.foo/log/foo.log`.
-- The parameters are provided for static analysis.
+- The parameters are provided for building or static analysis.
 Build with options such as *-\-format*, *-\-lint*, etc.

 ### How to run